 How To Increase Your Online Course Bookings Using Email

-Do you struggle with your course promotion techniques?
-You’ve got all these valuable training courses – but even for the largest organisations, raising awareness, spreading the word and increasing your online course bookings isn’t always easy.
+Increasing your online course bookings is certainly not easy.
+You’ve got all these valuable training courses on offer – but even for the largest organisations, raising awareness and spreading the word can often be a uphill battle.

-But despite its perceived reputation, email remains one of the best content marketing tools to advertise your training courses.
+But despite its perceived reputation, email remains one of the best content marketing tools to help sell more training.
 That’s because it adheres to one of the big marketing tenets out there: ‘Be where your audience is’.

 Let’s not forget…